-No, I did not grow up eating southern tomato gravy.
+***This post has been revamped to add more information from it’s original post on 12/29/15*** No, I did not grow up eating southern tomato gravy.
 I sure wish that I had though.
 You can BET that when tomatoes are back in season, I’ll be showing you this recipe AGAIN using fresh tomatoes.
-For now though, I’m going to give you a recipe using canned tomatoes.
 This is an awesome deep south dish that you can use on biscuits, steaks, pork chops, eggs, asparagus…. a piece of rubber.
-Seriously, it is that good.
-I’m enjoying some southern tomato gravy right now as I write this post on top of my favorite cheese grits and YUM!
+Seriously, Southern Tomato Gravy is that good!

 RECIPE FOR SOUTHERN TOMATO GRAVY